Everything you need to know about obtaining a retail seller's permit in New York, New York — requirements, costs, timeline, and application process.

 You may also need to complete registration with the New York Department of State at dos.ny.gov.

 File your retail seller's permit application with the New York city clerk or licensing department.
-Many New York municipalities now accept online applications.
+Many New York municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $0–$140 (typical range for New York).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in New York.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From retail seller's permit to full compliance — get professional help setting up your business in New York.